ibm-cloud-docs/Cloudant/api/design_documents.md

 and recovers the corresponding space on disk for the indexes in question.

-To delete a design document successfully, you must specify the current revision of the design document using the `rev` query argument.
+To delete a design document successfully, you must specify the current revision of the design document by using the `rev` query argument.

-### Example command to delete a design document, using HTTP
+### Example command to delete a design document by using HTTP

 ```http
 DELETE /recipes/_design/recipes?rev=2-ac58d589b37d01c00f45a4418c5a15a8 HTTP/1.1
 ```
 {: codeblock}

-### Example command to delete a design document, using using the command line
+### Example command to delete a design document by using the command line

 ```sh
 curl "https://$ACCOUNT.cloudant.com/recipes/_design/recipes?rev=2-ac58d589b37d01c00f45a4418c5a15a8" \